reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 date: 2021-03-26 00:00:00 +1100
 modified: 2021-03-26 00:00:00 +1100
 author: default
-excerpt: "This article gets you started with the Java programming languages.
+excerpt: "This article gets you started with the Java programming language.
 It starts at zero and levels up throughout the article."
 image:
   auto: 0088-jigsaw
 ---